discordjs/guide/guide/miscellaneous/parsing-mention-arguments.md

 	// If supplied variable was not a mention, matches will be null instead of an array. if (!matches) return;

-	// However, the first element in the matches array will be the entire mention, not just the ID,
+	// The first element in the matches array will be the entire mention, not just the ID,
 	// so use index 1.
 	const id = matches[1];